 The Sharp GP1A57HRJ00Fit emits 950 nm light, and the receptor is sensitive to 400 through 1200 nm.
 That ranges from blue/violet through infrared.
-This means that while the LED emits and the sensor senses infrared, it also will happily detect ambient light.
-When that happens, the water in the airlock will not block the sensor sufficiently.

-The sensor is most sensitive to IR light (700 nm $\Gamma$ Çô 1 mm) at 900 nm.
+The sensor is most sensitive to IR light (700 nm - 1 mm) at 900 nm.
 Water absorbs infrared far better than the lower visible wavelengths: